 Personalization is no longer a marketing strategy that’s nice-to-have, it’s a must-have.
 We are currently living in a world where people want to be seen as individuals.
 Consumers expect companies to know their preferences and will seek out those who can cater to their needs.
 The real question is, how do companies capitalize on this idea to generate new sales leads?
 By utilizing One-to-One (1:1) Marketing.

-1:1 Marketing, or relationship marketing, is a customer relation management strategy that emphasizes using personalized interactions with customers.
-Similar to leveraging data and digital technology to develop personalized ad campaigns that are extremely relevant to a consumer’s interests and demographics, 1:1 marketing seeks to reinvest marketing with a personal touch- creating a deeper connection to ideal prospects.
+1:1 Marketing, or relationship marketing, is a customer relation management strategy that emphasizes using personalized customer interactions.
+Like leveraging data and digital technology to develop personalized ad campaigns extremely relevant to a consumer’s interests and demographics, 1:1 marketing seeks to reinvest marketing with a personal touch– creating a deeper connection to ideal prospects.
 Relationship marketing is about segmenting your customer base into smaller groups of individuals with common demographics and marketing to them accordingly while creating strong customer connections.

 Would 1:1 Marketing Even Be Beneficial for My Company?

 The simple answer is yes- all types of businesses can find relationship marketing beneficial, especially in the building industry.
 Consumers are directly seeking out companies that can provide them with individualized customer experience.
-If your company isn’t providing personalized marketing, then it is costing you sales.
+If your company doesn’t provide personalized marketing, it may cost you sales.

 Who Are The Decision Makers?

-Who are the final decision makers for the product or service you are marketing?
+Who are the final decision makers for your marketing product or service?
 Not everyone who may view your website or enter your business may have a final say on making a purchase.
 Instead, focus your marketing efforts on those who contribute to the final “yes”.
 Utilize digital technology to track current customers demographics and buying habits and then use the data to market to potential leads who match the same demographics.

 Types of Product or Service